 Below, you will find a table that lists all submitted locations where unexpected marriages were discovered - click the link for each location name to learn more about the stories that we received for that location.

 A brief note on the definition of a Gretna Green

 Although Gretna Green is not a formal term, the widely accepted definition is a jurisdiction that saw many marriages from out-of-town couples due to favorable local marriage laws.
 As you will see from the stories below, not every story includes detailed information on the marriage laws at the time, though in many cases there is an implication or hypothesis that the location was chosen due to favorable laws.

 That said, there are many common reasons for a couple to "elope" to another jurisdiction to get married that do not have to do with marriage laws at all.
 You will see that personal or social reasons characterize several of the stories below.
-While this may not technically be Gretna Green marriages, we decided to include them anyway - this is because the locations themselves, due to their geographic location, may still be useful to researchers seeking hard-to-find marriage records.
+While these may not technically be Gretna Green marriages, we decided to include them anyway - this is because the locations themselves, due to their geographic location, may still be useful to researchers seeking hard-to-find marriage records.